-Windows Phone 8 launch event rumored for October 29, devices to follow shortly afterAlex Wagner - Senior News Editor
+Windows Phone 8 launch event rumored for October 29, devices to follow shortly afterAlex Wagner - Editorial Director of News and Content

 Jonesing for some Windows Phone 8 action after Samsung made its ATIV S handset official earlier today?
 Microsoft still hasn't said exactly when its new platform will be launching, but today a new rumored date to circle on your calendar in pencil has surfaced.
 According to a source speaking to Mary Jo Foley at ZDNet, Microsoft will be holding an event to signify the official launch of Windows Phone 8 on October 29, just a few days after Windows 8 is slated to arrive.
 Foley goes on to say that the first devices running Windows Phone 8 should arrive "a week or two later," which jibes with a previous rumor from her claiming that the initial Windows Phone 8 handsets will be landing in November.